Jun Li (director)

-Jun Li (李駿碩; born 3 August 1991) is a Hong Kong film director and screenwriter.
+Jun Li (李駿碩; born 3 August 1991) is a Hong Kong filmmaker and critic.
 Li made his feature film debut with Tracey in 2018.
 He won the Golden Horse Award for Best Adapted Screenplay at the 58th Golden Horse Awards in November 2021 for his second film Drifting.
+In November 2025, he won the Golden Horse Award for Best Director for his third film Queerpanorama.
+He is also a member of the Hong Kong Film Critics Society.

 Early life

 Li was born in London and grew up in Hong Kong.
-Li originally studied architecture at the University of Hong Kong but later dropped out.
-He then studied journalism and communications at Chinese University of Hong Kong.
-He worked as a television reporter.
-He later quit to obtain his Master of Philosophy in gender studies at the University of Cambridge.
-He then moved back to Hong Kong and worked at the University of Hong Kong as a research assistant.
+He studied journalism and communications at Chinese University of Hong Kong and worked as a television reporter.
+He later obtained his Master of Philosophy in gender studies at the University of Cambridge.
+After completing his studies, he returned to Hong Kong and joined the University of Hong Kong as a research assistant.